yosefalan/dancenomad/README.md

 <img src='https://i.imgur.com/lzzmLuI.png'>

-Dance Nomad is an site for event organizers to post adnd promote social dance events and for dancers to browse and sign up for events.
+Dance Nomad is a site for event organizers to post and promote social dance events and for dancers to browse and sign up for events.
 It is inspired by Eventbrite.

 # Project Installation